jaylee137/jaylee518/README.md

   <br />

-Blockchain/Frontend developer with 8 years of experience in software engineering.
+I am a Blockchain/Frontend developer from Toronto with 8 years of experience in software engineering.

 <br />